It's easy for you to claim a username.

 the new username and the address you payout will bind together. the old one will discard.

-our service follows the stellar federation protocol, you can look up an account id when you have a stellar address and vice versa.
+for (wallet) developers, our service follows the stellar federation protocol, you can look up an account id when you have a stellar address and vice versa.

 Also, we implement part of @pacngfar's Stellar-Wilson proposal: federation_register and federation_delete, it would be convenient for you to provide your users a human-friendly name.